carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 ---
 - **Positions:** Assistant Professor (Universidad Santo Tomás, Universidad Andrés Bello); Lecturer (Universidad de Chile, Universidad del Desarrollo)
 - **Duration:** 2015 – Present
-_Teaching is one of my greatest passions.
+_Teaching is one of my main professional interests.
 Coming from a family of educators, I deeply value both the challenges and rewards of engaging students in the learning process._
-- **Description:** Over the years, I have taught a wide range of courses, from foundational subjects such as mathematics and physics to specialized topics in electrical engineering, including [image processing](https://tinyurl.com/Clases-CNC-Imagenes) and [related laboratory work](https://www.die.cl/academicos-jornada-parcial/).
+Over the years, I have taught a wide range of courses, from foundational subjects such as mathematics and physics to specialized topics in electrical engineering, including [image processing](https://tinyurl.com/Clases-CNC-Imagenes) and [related laboratory work](https://www.die.cl/academicos-jornada-parcial/).

 # Thesis Supervision and Committee Participation